agriogata/lasalpujarras-page/pages/04.Projects/02.consumcoop/default.en.md

     </div>
         <div class="block">
-       <h2> If you like the idea and would like to find out more, write us, ask what ever you would like to know and we will add your emailadresse to the newsletter </h2>
+       <p> If you like the idea and would like to find out more, write us, ask what ever you would like to know and we will 				add your emailadresse to the newsletter </p>
            email: lasalpujarras@fair.coop
            telegram: <a href="https://t.me/lasalpujarras"> LsN Alpujarra </a>
     </div>